| |

 Purpose of Ayurveda

 Ayurveda is not only a science of Indian medicine but also a science of improving and enriching the quality of life.
-Hence, the aims and objectives of Ayurveda are really ‘broad spectrum’.
+Hence, the aims and objectives of Ayurveda are really broad spectrum.

-The maintenance of health and longevity of ‘SWASTHA’ i.e. healthy individuals by Healthy Diet (Aahara) Healthy Physical activities (Vihara) and Rejuvenative therapy for maintenance of health and longevity (Aushadhi) The complete cure of any disease in unhealthy individuals by Dietary instructions to treat the disease (Aahara) Physical activities to treat the disease (Vihara) Ayurvedic therapy to treat the disease (Aushadhi) Ayurveda aims at both maintaining the physical, mental and spiritual health of a particular person and also showing the methods of prevention and treatment of any disease when it occurs.
+The maintenance of health and longevity of SWASTHA i.e. healthy individuals by Healthy Diet (Aahara) Healthy Physical activities (Vihara) and Rejuvenative therapy for maintenance of health and longevity (Aushadhi) The complete cure of any disease in unhealthy individuals by Dietary instructions to treat the disease (Aahara) Physical activities to treat the disease (Vihara) Ayurvedic therapy to treat the disease (Aushadhi)

-The ‘unhealthy’ individual is one with an imbalanced state of Dosha (Life forces) Dhatu (Vital Body Organs) Mala (Excretions from body) Agni (Digestive capacity) Kriya (Physical activities) As well as impairement of Aatma (soul) Mana (mind) Indriya (sensory and motor centers) According to the basic principles of Ayurveda, health of an individual depends mainly on the balanced state of three life forces or ‘TRIDOSHA’ which are: VATA (MOTIVATING ENERGY) PITTA (TRANSFORMING ENERGY) KAPHA (STABILISING ENERGY)
+The unhealthy individual is one with an imbalanced state of Dosha (Life forces) Dhatu (Vital Body Organs) Mala (Excretions from body) Agni (Digestive capacity) Kriya (Physical activities) As well as impairement of Aatma (soul) Mana (mind) Indriya (sensory and motor centers) According to the basic principles of Ayurveda, health of an individual depends mainly on the balanced state of three life forces or TRIDOSHA which are: VATA (MOTIVATING ENERGY) PITTA (TRANSFORMING ENERGY) KAPHA (STABILISING ENERGY)

 Due to inappropriate dietary habits (Aahara) and physical exercises (Vihara) the delicate balance between the Tridosha, is disturbed which in turn results into disease.